pablorodrigo/template/projects/project-2.md

 <img class="ui medium right floated rounded image" src="../images/guiamanaus.jpg">

 # Description
-“De olho em manaus” is a mobile application that I created in 2017.
-The project helped me learn more how about design and implements in mobile system.
+“De olho em manaus” is a mobile application that I developed in 2017.
+The project helped me to learn more about design and differents features for Android SO.

-This project was implemented in Android.
-During the project I created a webservice hosted in AmazonWS that is where the data is consumed through JSON.
-After 1 year I changed to Firebase and now I don't neet to use AmazonWS anymore.
+At the beginning of the project I hosted my database in AmazonWS where the data was consumed through JSON.
+However, I changed to Firebase service after 1 year and shutted down AWS.

-In this project I gained experience with full-stack web / mobile application design and associated technologies.

 <hr>